guikarai/protect-data-on-linuxone-with-pervasive-encryption/README.md

     3. Enabling OpenSSL and OpenSSH to use the hardware acceleration support
     4. Checking Hardware Crypto functions

-## Step 2 - Building and deploying ELK docker images to IBM Cloud private

-    1. Build Docker images
-    2. Deploying docker images to IBM Cloud private

-## Step 3 - Deploying ELK microservice from the IBM Cloud private catalog
+## Step 2 - Deploying ELK microservice from the IBM Cloud private catalog

     1. Discover the Helm chart from the calalog
     2. Configure and install your ELK microservices
     3. Access your ELK microservice

+## Step 3 - Pushing crypto activity data to ELK microservice

+    1. Tooling for ELK crypto stack
-    4. Feeding your ELK crypto dashboard
+    2. Feeding your ELK crypto dashboard

 ## Step 4 - Creating a crypto dashboard with ELK microservice